openshifttips/web/notes/ops-view.md

 link: https://github.com/hjacobs/kube-ops-view
 ---

 Want to know how full your cluster is?
-Or get a vague idea of what is running where? `kube-ops-view` is a simple dashbaord that lets you visualize this.
+Or get a vague idea of what is running where? `kube-ops-view` is a simple dashboard that lets you visualize this.

 ![ops-view](images/kube-ops-view.png)